 PTTEP considers safety a key aspect in business operations and strives to become an organization without accidents through the implementation of a proactive safety culture.
-In order to instill awareness in safety and prevent serious accidents and impacts on stakeholders and the environment, PTTEP organized the following activities in 2020:
+In order to instill awareness in safety and prevent serious accidents and impacts on stakeholders and the environment, PTTEP continuously organized the following activities for our contractors:

 - "Safety Stand Down" was organized at all operating areas to emphasize the importance of workers and contractors' safety and to enable greater safety and maximum efficiency.

 - Driver's Fatigue Detection System was implemented to monitor driver behaviors including fatigue, drowsiness, loss of concentration, and negligence.
 This system incorporates Facial Recognition technology and Video Analytics to monitor real-time behavior via camera installed in front of the vehicle.
 While in transit, the camera monitors the driver and records data.
 High risks will trigger a sound and vibrating signal to the driver's seat and notifies the central control room for further action.
 The control manager is able to assess and evaluate the driver's long-term performance through the information dashboard shown in the data analysis system, to prevent possible risks and find measures that will improve drivers' training.

 - "Perfect Day" initiative was launched to incentivize personnel in assuring safety under SSHE Target Zero.
 The initiative is aimed at continuously enhancing safety standards and adjusting driving behavior.
 All drivers are urged to do their best in preventing road accidents, based on the concept that accidents are preventable.
 Drivers who passed assessment were rewarded.

 Under the policy to keep inventory at an appropriate level, PTTEP enhances inventory management efficiency, particularly for the Bongkot, Arthit and S1 projects where held high inventory volume.
 Key points of such actions are: